The Leader (Orange, NSW)

-The Leader was an English language newspaper published in Orange, New South Wales from 1890 to 1945 being a successor to the Orange Liberal.
+The Leader was an English-language newspaper published in Orange, New South Wales from 1890 to 1945, a successor to the Orange Liberal.
 It began briefly as The Orange Leader, then The Orange Leader and Millthorpe Messenger before the masthead became The Leader for more than forty years.

 History

 The Orange Liberal was started as a weekly newspaper about 4 May 1878, the title being changed to The Orange Leader on 4 October 1890.
-The paper was operated from premises on the southern side of the Forester’s Hall in Lords Place, the Hall being the only building to separate The Orange Leader and its rival paper the Western Advocate.
-In 1894 the poet and author William Goodge became proprietor and editor, a role he held until c1899 when he left Orange, unable to pay the paper’s debts.
+The paper was operated from premises on the southern side of the Forester's Hall in Lord's Place, the hall being the only building to separate The Orange Leader and its rival paper the Western Advocate.
+In 1894 the poet and author William Goodge became proprietor and editor, a role he held until c1899 when he left Orange, unable to pay the paper's debts.
 Goodge was succeeded by Ernest Shoebridge Carr.

 On 3 January 1900 the paper changed its title to The Orange Leader and Millthorpe Messenger and on 29 January 1901, it incorporated the Sun which had begun publication in July 1898.
 On 30 July 1901 the frequency moved from bi-weekly to tri-weekly and at the same time the name was changed to The Leader.
 Two months later on 2 September 1901 The Leader became a daily.